grab/engineering-blog/_posts/2021-07-26-protecting-personal-data-in-grabs-imagery.md

   <img src="/img/protecting-personal-data-in-grabs-imagery/figure-7-anatomy-of-object-detectors.png" alt="Figure 7 - Anatomy of one and two-stage object detectors" style="width:90%"> <figcaption align="middle"><i>Figure 7 - Anatomy of one and two-stage object detectors</i></figcaption>
   </figure>
 </div>

 [^3]
 The backbone is usually a CNN classification network pretrained on some dataset, like ImageNet-1K.
 The neck combines features from different layers in order to produce rich representations for both large and small objects.
 Since the objects to be detected have varying sizes, the topmost features are too coarse to represent smaller objects, so the first CNN based object detectors were fairly weak in detecting small sized objects.
-The multi-scale, pyramid hierarchy is inherent to CNNs so [^4] introduced the Feature Pyramid Network which at marginal costs combines features from multiple scales and makes predictions on them.
+The multi-scale, pyramid hierarchy is inherent to CNNs so Tsung-Yi Lin et al [^4] introduced the Feature Pyramid Network which at marginal costs combines features from multiple scales and makes predictions on them.
 This or improved variants of this technique is used by most detectors nowadays.
 The head part does the predictions for bounding boxes and their labels.

 YOLO is part of the anchor-based one-stage object detectors family being developed originally in Darknet, an open source neural network framework written in C and CUDA.
 Back in 2015, it was the first end-to-end differentiable network of this kind that offered a joint learning of object bounding boxes and their labels.